 It's no wonder that salt has been used throughout history as a currency!
 The word salary actually comes from the Latin word for salt.

 The largest source of salt is the ocean - seawater provides an almost inexhaustible amount of salt.
 Salt can also be mined from rocks and minerals as well.

 All types of salt are made up primarily of sodium chloride but some types have trace minerals that slightly change their flavor and color.

 There are many varieties of salt available on the market, and each one has a different flavor and use.
 Here are ten types of salt and how to use them.

 Table salt is the most common type of salt.
 It's what most people use to season their food.
-It's also the type of salt that is used in canning and pickling.
+It's also used in canning and pickling.

 Table salt is made up of small, uniform crystals.
 The fine grains make it easy to measure and add to recipes.

 It typically contains anti-caking agents that will make it easier to pour and less likely to stick together in clumps.

 Iodized salt means that iodine has been added to the salt.
 This is important for people who don't get enough iodine in their diet, as iodine deficiency can lead to thyroid issues.
 This is not a common issue for most people now though.